 - Vega on YouTube: Video walkthroughs and conversations with Vega contributors

 - Engineering roadmap: Board showing the features the team has planned and their current status

-Restricted mainnet is the first decentralised version of the Vega network.
-The first step of a three-stage launch process, it will be followed by alpha mainnet, which will have trading with limits, and v1 mainnet with unrestricted trading.
+Alpha mainnet is the second decentralised version of the Vega network.
+The second step of a three-stage launch process, it will be followed by v1 mainnet.

 - Tokenholders can nominate validators - Tokenholders earn staking rewards for securing the network.

 - Network governance is encouraged - Tokenholders can take part in proposing and voting on changes to network configuration to define the optimal network configuration in preparation for the alpha release.

 Its functionality is limited and is riskier than networks that will follow it, and involves regularly scheduled software upgrades and downtime.
 There will probably be some growing pains as the network is stress-tested and upgrades are rolled out.

 Mainnet incidents: Vega publishes information about mainnet incidents and their resolutions on the blog.

 - Get a Vega Wallet: You'll need it for staking, and you can connect it to Fairground, and use it for trading on Vega Console (through the wallet).